How To Deal With An Insolvent CompanyJanuary 2, 2020

 An administration lasts one year (subject to an extension of up to one year) whereas a CVA is longer.

 If an insolvent company goes into administration with the objective of saving the business, and the administration successfully concludes in one year, then the administrator would hand the company back to you.

-The company would then be in a better position than it was prior to administration with regard to creditor pressure, company debt etc.
+The company would then be in a better position than it was prior to administration.

 Creditors’ Voluntary Liquidation